EuroComply

 Supervisory authorityAZOP (Agencija za zaštitu osobnih podataka)

-Maximum fine€20M or 6% of global turnover
+Maximum fineUp to 6% of global turnover (VLOPs/VLOSEs); per member state for others

 Key deadlineFebruary 17, 2024 (all platforms)